PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

       - Extracted 15,000 characters.
       - Split into 42 chunks.
       - Stored document and 42 chunks in database.
-    Processing 'doc2_hud_report.txt'...
+    Processing 'doc2_policy_brief.md'...
     ...
     Ingestion complete.
 Database is ready.
     ```
 *   **Database Schema:** The script will populate a pre-existing schema.
 It will not be responsible for creating tables.
-The required tables are `documents` and `chunks` (as defined in the architecture plan).
+The required tables are `documents` and `chunks`.

 ### 7. Technical Considerations